 |

-Adjust the height of the body relative to the wheels.
-Make these adjustments before adjusting the toe.
+Adjust the height of the vehicle relative to the wheels.
+Perform the following adjustments before adjusting the toe.

 |